 Most often, bacterial orchitis is the result of epididymitis.
 Epididymitis usually is caused by an infection of the urethra or bladder that spreads to the epididymis.

-Often, the cause of the infection is a sexually transmitted infection (STI), particularly gonorrhea or chlamydia.
+Often, the cause of the infection is an STI.
 Other causes of infection may be related to having been born with abnormalities in your urinary tract or having had a catheter or medical instruments inserted into your penis.

 Viral orchitis is usually caused by the mumps virus.
 About one-third of males who contract the mumps after puberty develop orchitis, usually four to seven days after onset of the mumps.